make-software/how-to-casperlabs/src/aws/setup-testnet-validator-from-scratch.md

-# Setup delta testnet validator node from scratch on Ubuntu 20.04 on AWS
+# Setup Test Net validator node from scratch on Ubuntu 20.04 on AWS

 ## Create security group